ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * Dynamically load JavaScript dependencies (markdown–HTML engines) to load faster + save bandwidth:
   * https://www.kirupa.com/html5/loading_script_files_dynamically.htm
 * Whatever else that's missing...

+## Unsorted

+* Markdown front matter fix works for default use case (MD, YAML) but need to test other use cases (e.g., HTML, TOML, etc.).
+* Markdown front matter is hidden while editing... make it show in markdown editing view.
+  * Maybe also in WYSIWYG editing view... display in a code block?
+(If possible with TinyMCE...)